 Music and programming have always been two of my primary interests.
 I have written a post on Similarities Between Music and Programming.
 I attended university originally for music composition with a focus on classical guitar.
 I wanted to be the next John Williams or Nubuo Uematsu.
 I quickly switched to computer science as I saw it as a much more practical and useful degree.
 I graduated from University of North Texas with a B.S. in Computer Science.

 In my professional career, I first spent several years as a web developer working with ASP.NET, PHP, Drupal, CakePHP, Wordpress, and Linux at a company named ISITE Design (now Connective DX).
 After working there, I worked as a software engineer at SoftLayer (now IBM Cloud) working on enterprise level web applications.
 I then moved in to an Application Security Architect role within IBM Cloud where my focus became application security, security engineering, automation, and training.
 I have spent a lot of time reviewing code, automating and integrating security infrastructure, training developers to write secure code, training security engineers to program, assessing applications for vulnerabiltiies, and assisting incident response and penetration testing teams.
+After working for IBM as an Application Security Architect, my focus shifted to security orchestration, automation, and response (SOAR).
+I began working for Palo Alto Networks as a SOAR Architect and Customer Success Manager for the Demisto/Cortex XSOAR product.
+After a year in that role I became a manager to lead all of the U.S. architects.

 - DevDungeon.com, hundreds of tutorials on programming and security topics.